turalmsyv/bi-engineer-interview-task-project/README.md

 **Timeline:** The task must be completed and returned within 5 working days of receipt.
 Feedback will be provided within the next 3 working days.

-**Presentation:** If selected to move forward, you will be required to present the dashboard along with key findings and recommendations based on the data analysis.
+**Presentation:** If selected to move forward, required to present the dashboard along with key findings and recommendations based on the data analysis.

 ## Key Performance Indicators (KPIs)
 To meet the needs of the trading team and casino manager, the following KPIs have been identified: